Ebenator Ozulogu: History

-The name Ebenator was coined in 1918 by an Anglican church Teacher posted to the community, by name, Mr. Peter Onwuemerie.
+The name Ebenator was coined in 1918 by an Anglican church teacher posted to the community, Peter Onwuemerie.
 Then, these three autonomous villages hitherto had no one general name, by which they were addressed as a community, until Onwuemerie suggested Ebonator (meaning three villages/regions), a name which the community leaders and members swiftly subscribed to, and which later became pronounced as Ebenator, the name the community bears till today.

 Geography

 Ebenator shares boundary with other communities in Nnewi South Local Government, such as Ukpor, Ezinifite, Osumenyi, Utuh.
-It was Ebenator town that produced the first trained teacher, the first university graduate, the first medical doctor, and first professor in the entire Mbanese, which is a general name for a conglomerate of five (out of ten) communities that make up the local government.
+Ebenator produced the first trained teacher, the first university graduate, the first medical doctor, and first professor in the entire Mbanese, which is a general name for a conglomerate of five (out of ten) communities that make up the local government.
 These communities are Ebenator, Ezinifite, Akwaihedi, Osumenyi and Utuh.

 Government

 The town's apex body is the Ebenator Development Union (E.D.U.), with Chief Anthony Okechukwu as the current President General.
 The Traditional Ruler of the community, H.R.H.
 Igwe Chinewubeze Ezejiburu is the longest-serving monarch in the entire Nnewi South.